Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Conclusions

 \section{Conclusions}

 In recent years, language models have experienced exponential growth in size, giving birth to numerous LLMs with billions of parameters.
 This trend urges us to think about how edge intelligence can accommodate these giant models.
-In this article, we advocated the paradigm shift from cloud computing to 6G MEC for LLM deployment.
-We highlighted killer applications to motivate this paradigm shift, arguing that cloud computing can hardly fulfill the latency, bandwidth, and privacy requirements.
-Meanwhile, we identified the key challenges that mainly arise from the resource limitations at the network edge.
-To address these challenges, we first proposed a 6G MEC architecture for LLMs and then elaborated on several methods to enable efficient edge training and edge inference for LLMs under the resource-constrained mobile edge.
+In this article, we advocated the paradigm shift from cloud computing to 6G MEC for LLM deployment with a focus on end-edge cooperation.
+We highlighted killer applications to motivate this paradigm shift from the cloud to the edge.
+Meanwhile, we identified the key challenges that mainly arise from the on-device LLMs.
+To address these challenges, we first proposed a 6G MEC architecture for LLMs and then elaborated on enabling techniques for efficient end-edge LLM fine-tuning and inference.
 We hope this article can inspire more researchers in the wireless community to explore the deployment of LLMs at the mobile edge and further advance this emerging field. \begin{IEEEbiographynophoto}{Zheng Lin} is currently pursuing his Ph.D. degree at the University of Hong Kong.
 His research interests include edge intelligence and distributed machine learning. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Guanqiao Qu} is currently pursuing his Ph.D. degree at the University of Hong Kong.
 His research interests include edge intelligence and federated learning. \end{IEEEbiographynophoto}